 All permission.
 This mapping cannot be removed.

-Adding an Access Policy to a Client
+Adding an Access Policy to a Client or User

 After creating your Access Policy as described in the Managing Your Access Policy section above you can add it to your client by clicking the 'Add Claim' button.